rtmigo/vtcff_py/README.md

 - [`scale`](https://ffmpeg.org/ffmpeg-filters.html#scale-1) ([libswscale](https://ffmpeg.org/libswscale.html)) is more versatile
 - [`zscale`](https://ffmpeg.org/ffmpeg-filters.html#zscale-1) ([zimg](https://github.com/sekrit-twc/zimg)) gives a more predictable quality

 By default, `vtcff` uses `zscale` for color and size conversions.
 Sometimes it may lead to error "no path between colorspaces".
-This error would not occur with swscale.
+This error would not occur with `scale`.

-To switch to the `swscale`, create object like this:
+To switch to the `scale`, create object like this:

 ```python3
 from vtcff import FfmpegCommand